Insource stands against racism.

 Sadly, things haven’t changed since the 2020 murder of George Floyd.
 The random violence against black people continues in 2022.
 On May 14th, Payton Gendron brutally shot and killed 10 innocent people in Buffalo, New York.
 On April 4, 2022 in Grand Rapids, Michigan, Patrick Lyoya was shot in the back of the head during a traffic stop for improper vehicle registration.
 On February 2, 2022 in Minneapolis, Minnesota, a 22-year-old Black man named Amir Locke – asleep and shown to be holding a gun upon awakening – was shot and killed.
 It is clear from the video footage that Amir was not given a chance.

 Nearly 3,800 hate crimes against Asian Americans in cities across the country have been reported to the group Stop AAPI Hate during the first year of the pandemic.
+Unfortunately, this trend continues.
+According to the 2024 STATTUS Index Survey by the Asian American Foundation, 41% of Asian Americans think they are likely to be the victim of a physical attack and 59% of Asian Americans think it is at least somewhat likely that they will be a victim of discrimination in the next five years because of their race, ethnicity or religion.
 These hate crimes along with what happened in NYC to Christian Cooper while bird-watching highlight what Black and ADPIA people live with on a daily basis.

 At Insource, we do not have the answers.
 We cannot independently eradicate systemic racism.
 However, Insource does and will continue to champion diversity.
 We will continue to have difficult conversations about race with honesty and compassion, to make Insource better and to play our role in improving the world we share and the clients we support.